 Reflective Glass is usually used in very warm regions as it reduces solar radiation and helps minimize ultraviolet damage at home.

-Impact-resistant Glass are popularly used in hurricane risk zones where glass could fall and shatter due to the strong impact.
+Impact-resistant Glass is popularly used in hurricane risk zones where glass could fall and shatter due to the strong impact.
 This type offers:

 - More often these are used for exterior storefronts, stair railings, roof glazings balconies, and curtain walls